Montgomery-Owned Establishment Loses Big

 Antipathy for Asian & Non-White Voters: A MoCo Establishment Tradition

 Criticism also extends to the leadership of Montgomery County's central committee.
-In a county as diverse as Montgomery County, most political observers have expressed dismay that the MCDCC's chairmanship went from one white man, Dave Kunes, to another, Scott Goldberg.
+In a county as diverse as Montgomery County, most political observers have expressed dismay that the MCDCC's chairmanship went from one white man with a questionable record on diversity issues, Dave Kunes, to another, Scott Goldberg.
 Goldberg is a former candidate for state delegate from District 16, which is home to the bulk of the party establishment & party insiders whose suzerainty was rejected by yesterday's election of a new party chair.
 "It is almost as if they fear what would happen if someone not white was MCDCC chair again," said a senior elected official who asked not to be named.

 And frankly, that is a concern shared by many.
 Over the past decade, the revolving chair of political power in the county has stayed within a small circle of white, male power-brokers (both Kunes & Goldberg have worked for major county figures, and are former president of the Montgomery County Young Democrats).
 However, the county’s diversity and population has ballooned, with party leaders doing anything they can to allow only carefully vetted non-white leaders emerge in the role of gatekeepers.
 Take for instance how the county’s estimated 100,000 Muslims have been deliberately excluded from political office for 12 years in Montgomery County.